petrjakubec/web-scraper-for-zoo-praha-adoption/README.md

 # web-scraper-for-zoo-praha-adoption
-Scraper for website with details about animal sponsorship or adoption
+Scraper for website with links on details about animal sponsorship and adoption